 In February 2016, the Financial Accounting Standards Board ("FASB") issued ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02").
-The guidance in ASU 2016-02 supersedes the lease recognition requirements in ASC Topic 840, Leases.
+The guidance in ASU 2016-02 supersedes the lease recognition requirements in Accounting Standards Codification ("ASC") Topic 840, Leases.
 ASU 2016-02 requires an entity to recognize assets and liabilities arising from a lease for both financing and operating leases, along with additional qualitative and quantitative disclosures.
-In March 2019, the FASB issued ASU No. 2019-01, Leases (Topic 842): Codification Improvements, which improves upon the guidance issued in ASU 2016-02.
-This guidance is effective for the fiscal years beginning after December 15, 2020, and interim periods within fiscal years beginning after December 15, 2021, with early adoption permitted.
+The FASB has subsequently issued several additional ASUs related to leases, which improved upon, provided interpretation of and transition relief for, the guidance issued in ASU 2016-02 and extended the adoption date for nonpublic business entities.
+This guidance is effective for the fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022, with early adoption permitted.
 The Company is currently evaluating the full effect that the adoption of this standard will have on its consolidated financial statements.

 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Statements ("ASU 2016-13"), which amends the guidance for recognizing credit losses on financial instruments measured at amortized cost.
 ASU 2016-13 replaces the incurred loss impairment methodology in current GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-The FASB has subsequently issued several additional ASUs related to credit losses, which improved upon, and provided transition relief for, the guidance issued in ASU 2016-13 and extended the adoption date for nonpublic business entities.
+The FASB has subsequently issued several additional ASUs related to credit losses, which improved upon, provided interpretation of and transition relief for, the guidance issued in ASU 2016-13 and extended the adoption date for nonpublic business entities.
 This guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2022, with early adoption permitted.
 The Company is currently evaluating the full effect that the adoption of this standard will have on its consolidated financial statements.

-In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820) ("Topic 820"): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement ("ASU 2018-13"), which modifies the disclosure requirements related to fair value measurement, by removing certain disclosure requirements related to the fair value hierarchy, modifying existing disclosure requirements related to measurement uncertainty and adding new disclosure requirements, such as disclosing the changes in unrealized gains and losses for the period included in other comprehensive income for recurring Level 3 fair value measurements held at the end of the reporting period and disclosing the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements.
-The Company adopted the guidance in ASU 2018-13 effective January 1, 2020, which impacted the presentation of the fair value measurements disclosure in Note 13, but did not otherwise impact the Company's consolidated financial statements.
+In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820) ("Topic 820"): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement ("ASU 2018-13").
+This update modifies the disclosure requirements related to fair value measurement by removing certain disclosure requirements related to the fair value hierarchy.
+This update also modifies existing disclosure requirements related to measurement uncertainty and adds new disclosure requirements, such as disclosing the changes in unrealized gains and losses for the period included in other comprehensive income for recurring Level 3 fair value measurements held at the end of the reporting period and disclosing the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements.
+The Company adopted the guidance in ASU 2018-13 effective January 1, 2020, which impacted the presentation of the fair value measurements disclosure in Note 13 but did not otherwise impact the Company's consolidated financial statements.